 - We only keep the original video files for about 45 days after the initial request.
 So after this time, only an audio version of the media will be available to work with on the editor.

-- If you want to make extensive changes to a job, we recommend clicking Save and Redo frequently to ensure all the changes all saved.
+- If you want to make extensive changes to a submission, we recommend clicking Save and Redo frequently to ensure all the changes all saved.
 This will trigger a new Redo every time you click the button, and so you will need to continue the editing work from the new Redo ID page.

 - We do not recommend using the Editor on Internet Explorer.
 If you don't have access to a different browser (like Firefox or Google Chrome), we recommend using the Redo feature instead to edit your results.